Automatic group

 In mathematics, an automatic group is a finitely generated group equipped with several finite-state automata.
 These automata represent the Cayley graph of the group.
-That is, they can tell if a given word representation of a group element is in a "canonical form" and can tell if two elements given in canonical words differ by a generator.
+That is, they can tell whether a given word representation of a group element is in a "canonical form" and can tell whether two elements given in canonical words differ by a generator.

 More precisely, let G be a group and A be a finite set of generators.
 Then an automatic structure of G with respect to A is a set of finite-state automata: